boblemaire/IoTaWatt/Docs/query.rst

     time [ **.local** | .utc] [ **.iso** | .unix]
         Returns the time of the beginning of the reporting group.
-        Modifiers can be used to specify local (delault) or utc time, and iso date format(default) or unix seconds since 1/1/1970 format.
+        Modifiers can be used to specify local (default) or utc time, and iso date format(default) or unix seconds since 1/1/1970 format.

     <voltage input or output> [ **.volts** | .hz] [.d<n>]